Kevin Alfred Strom: National Vanguard

+Child pornography possession

 On January 4, 2007, Strom was arrested in Greene County, Virginia, on charges of possession of child pornography and witness tampering.
-The Grand Jury later added the accusation of receiving child pornography, seducing a 10-year old, and witness intimidation.
+The grand jury later added the accusation of receiving child pornography, seducing a 10-year old, and witness intimidation.
 Judge Norman K. Moon threw out both charges due to lack of evidence; he further commented "I think there is overwhelming evidence that [Strom] was sexually drawn to this child, and was obsessing over this child".
+Early in 2007, the group's parent company was legally liquidated by the state of Virginia, causing money problems.
+Following Strom's initial arrest, he resigned, and the National Vanguard was disbanded in March 2007.
+A posting on their website advertised a replacement organization, European Americans United (EAU).

 At the plea hearing on January 14, 2008, Strom pleaded guilty to one count of possession of child pornography in exchange for the other charges to be dropped.
 He was sentenced to 23 months in prison in April 2008.
 Strom told the court before being sentenced that he was "not a pedophile" and was "in fact the precise opposite of what has been characterized in this case", saying he had been "unwillingly" possessing 10 images of child pornography and that those came from an online forum he had visited which had been "flooded with spam", which included "sleazy, tragic" pictures of children.
 The judge of the case responded: "Mr. Strom, you pled guilty to charges that now you're saying you're innocent.
 I prefer people plead not guilty than put it on me".
 Strom was released from prison on September 3, 2008.

-Following his arrest in 2007, the National Vanguard was disbanded.
-He later founded a website under the same name, which is still in operation.
-When Gliebe resigned in 2014, Strom was brought back into the national alliance by Gliebe's successor William Williams; Williams was later banned from the National Alliance headquarters, which resulted in Strom becoming effectively the leader of the few remaining members of the National Alliance.